andrei-k/playground/README.md

-# Playground
+# Playground with Web Development

-Personal playground project where I'll experiment with interesting things and keep up the momentum of doing some light coding.
+Personal playground project where I'll experiment with interesting things related to web development and keep up the momentum by doing some light coding.

 ## Installation